microsoft/Kusto-Query-Language/doc/scalar-data-types/null-values.md

 ## Null values and the where query operator

-The [where operator](../whereoperator.md) uses Boolean expressions to determine if to emit each input record to the output.
+The [where operator](../whereoperator.md) use Boolean expressions to determine if to emit each input record to the output.
 This operator treats null values as if they're `bool(false)`.
 Records for which the predicate returns the null value are dropped and don't appear in the output.